apurvaone/flash-xml/README.md

 ## 🛠 Contributing

 XML Mafia is built for speed and efficiency, making it easier than ever to work with large XML files.
 But every great tool needs a great community to push it to the next level.
-Whether you're a developer, designer, tester, or just a power user with brilliant ideas, we want you on board!
+Whether you’re a developer, designer, tester, or just a power user with brilliant ideas, we want you on board!

 ### How You Can Help: